graalsystems/terraform-provider-graalsystems/docs/index.md

 ## Authentication

-The GraalSystems authentication is based on an personal credentials or application credentials.
+The [GraalSystems](https://graal.systems) authentication is based on personal credentials or application credentials.

 The GraalSystems provider offers three ways of providing these credentials.
 The following methods are supported, in this priority order: